JanNeuendorf/SVC16/README.md

   </div>
 This is the specification for an extremely simple "virtual computer" that can be emulated.

+There are three primary goals:

-The goal in one word is **simplicity**.
-It should be simple to understand every instruction, to write machine code that runs on it, and to write a compiler for it.
+- **Simplicity**: It should be simple to understand every instruction, to write machine code that runs on it, and to write a compiler for it.
 That does not mean that it is as simple and elegant as it could possibly be, just that it is easy to understand how the system should behave.

-The instruction set and the design in general are in no way meant to resemble something that would make sense in real hardware.
+- **Reproducibility**: The system is fully specified.
+Programs should run and perform the same everywhere.
+- **Expandability**: There is a protocol for adding features without breaking changes.

 This repo contains an emulator to run games or programs.
 It can be installed with cargo: